christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/Assignments/Assignment4.md

 4. What rival explanations are their?

 5. How could you use data to test whether your best guess or the rival explanations are better?
+Write this as an **equation** if possible.

 6. What other factors may influence the relationship you observe?